 Increase in SPED students of at least 30% counted on the ESS Census child count (or similar calendar date if Oct 1 is not applicable)

-The funding mechanisms for High-Cost Child and Compensatory Services have moved from Grants Management into the ESS Vouchers Applications.
+The funding mechanisms for High-Cost Child Claims has moved from Grants Management into the ESS Vouchers Application.

-First, ESS will place limitations on how much can be claimed for particular student(s) or an entity to ensure the funds are addressing high-cost students equitably across the state.
-The primary focus of these funds is to reimburse direct/charter services for the eligible students and remove some or all the burden from as many PEAs as possible this first year.
-Second, we will be reserving approval timelines to ensure that the funds do not deplete within the first 30 days of the deployment.
-This is to provide time for PEAs to get into the application and submit items but not drain the funds immediately, which will allow PEAs to have access to the funds for the initial launch.
+First, ESS will limit how much can be claimed for a particular student(s) or an entity to ensure the funds address high-cost students equitably across the state.
+The primary focus of these funds is to reimburse direct/charter services for eligible students and remove some or all the burden from as many PEAs as possible this first year.
+Second, we will reserve approval timelines to ensure the funds do not deplete within the first 30 days of the deployment.
+This is to provide time for PEAs to get into the application and submit items but not drain the funds immediately, allowing PEAs to access the funds for the initial launch.
 Third, ESS will focus with more severity on unexpected expenditures than on repeating funds.
 Tuition for returning private school students would not generally meet the criterion as an unexpected burden that the state would have to relieve from a PEA.
 ESS will adjust the criteria as the needs of students and the PEAs change throughout the state.